Spend four days exploring the wonders of Moab.

 Park entry fees

 This adventure hits the highlights of Arches and Canyonlands National Parks.
 Hike to spectacular rock formations, explore deep canyons, and admire the rivers and stars.
+Your nights are spent in relative luxury as you GLAMP under the stars!

 The best times of year to hike in the deserts of Utah are during early Spring from late February to April, and the fall months of September through to early November.
 The summer months can be oppresively hot and not ideal for hiking.
 Daytime temperatures in spring and fall are usually from 60° to 80°F (16°-27°C) and nights are cool.
 In the early fall you should be prepared for the odd afternoon thunderstorm.